flexzy2011/flexzy2011/README.md

 - 👋 Hi, I’m @flexzy2011
- Gomycode alumni for Introduction to web development.
+ Gomycode alumnus for Introduction to web development.
 - 👀 I’m interested in working as a front end developer
 - 🌱 I’m currently learning React.js
 - 💞️ I’m looking forward to collaborate with people with the same framework.